 Increasing awareness of relationship counseling as a proactive tool

-Benefits of relationship counselling
+Benefits of relationship counselling with a therapist

 Getty

-Types of relationship counselling for support
+Types of relationship counselling and mental health support

-Emotionally focused therapy (EFT) is another commonly used science-based approach to building healthy emotional attachments.
-EFT uses carefully guided conversations to help couples understand and change how they respond to conflict.
-Professor John Gottman developed the Gottman method (GM), another type of couples counseling, after decades of study and research into what builds (and breaks down) relationships.
+The Gottman method (GM) was developed after decades of study and research into what builds (and breaks down) relationships.
 This modality uses various research-based tools inside and outside therapy sessions, such as worksheets, role-playing, journaling exercises, and video exercises.

 How to find and choose the right provider

 Choosing the right therapist may involve researching their experience and credentials and taking the time to identify your needs.
 Consider your therapy goals and what issues you want to address to find a therapist with a relevant specialization.
-If it's important to your specific needs, look for a therapist who understands and respects your cultural background and identity.
+If it's important to your specific needs, look for a therapist who understands your cultural background and identity.

 Questions to ask before choosing a counselor

 Before you choose a therapist, schedule a consultation with the therapist to discuss your needs and ask questions to assess if you are comfortable and can build a trusting relationship with them.
-You might ask a therapist the following questions before committing to them as your counselor:

 What are your credentials and training?